BourkeCaitlin/plasmo.cytB.qPCR/README.md

                 species_type = "nested_species")
 ```

-Your folder structure should look like this:
+Your folder structure should look like this, without the raw data
+folders.
+You will add these manually as you generate data.

     #> example_subdirectory
     #> └── project_name
     #>     ├── data
     #>     │   ├── nested_species
+    #>     │   │   └── example-nestedspecies-plate1
     #>     │   ├── rejected_plates
     #>     │   └── screening
+    #>     │       └── example-screening-plate1
     #>     └── results
+    #>         ├── merged_database
     #>         ├── nested_species
     #>         │   ├── report
     #>         │   └── spreadsheet